+THE OFFERING

-THE OFFERING Units offered by us: 1,882,353 Units, each consisting of one share of common stock and two Warrants, each Warrant exercisable for one share of common stock.
-The shares of common stock and Warrants that are part of the Units are immediately separable and will be issued separately in this offering.
-The Warrants included within the units are exercisable immediately, have an exercise price equal to \$4.25 (100% of the public offering price per Unit), and expire five years after the date of issuance.
-Public offering price The public offering price is \$4.25 per Unit.
-Over-allotment option We have granted the underwriter a 45-day option to purchase up to 282,352 additional shares of common stock, representing 15% of the shares sold in the offering, and/or up to 564,704 additional Warrants, representing 15% of the Warrants sold in the offering.
-The purchase price to be paid per additional share will be equal to the public offering price of one Unit, less the purchase price per Warrant included within the Unit and the underwriting discount.
-The purchase price to be paid per additional Warrant will be \$0.01.
-Common stock outstanding before the offering (1) 2,591,241 shares of common stock.
-Common stock to be outstanding after the offering 4,473,594 shares of common stock (assuming no exercise of the Warrants).
-If the underwriter's over-allotment option is exercised in full to purchase shares of common stock, the total number of shares of common stock outstanding immediately after this offering would be 4,755,946.
-Use of proceeds We intend to use the net proceeds of this offering for drug development activities and general corporate purposes, including working capital, and for debt repayment.
-See " Use of Proceeds ."
-Risk factors Investing in our securities is highly speculative and involves a high degree of risk.
+Securities offered by us:

+units, each consisting of one share of common stock and one warrant exercisable for one share of common stock.
+The shares of common stock and warrants that are part of the units are immediately separable and will be issued separately in this offering.
+The warrants included within the units are exercisable immediately, have an exercise price of per share, equal to 100% of the public offering price of one unit, and expire five years after the date of issuance.

+Public offering price

+per unit.

+Over-allotment option

+We have granted the underwriters a 45-day option to purchase up to additional shares of common stock and/or warrants to purchase up to additional shares of common stock (equal to 15% of the common stock and warrants underlying the units sold in the offering) in any combination thereof, solely to cover over-allotments, if any.
+The purchase price to be paid per additional share of common stock shall be equal to the public offering price of one unit, less the underwriting discount, and the purchase price to be paid per additional warrant shall be \$

+Common stock outstanding before the offering $^{(1)}$

+510,093,265 shares of common stock.

+Common stock to be outstanding after the offering(2)

+shares of common stock.
+If the underwriter's over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be

+Use of proceeds

+We intend to use the net proceeds of this offering for drug development activities and general corporate purposes, including working capital, and for debt repayment.
+See "Use of Proceeds."

+Risk factors

+Investing in our securities is highly speculative and involves a high degree of risk.
 You should carefully consider the information set forth in the "Risk Factors" section beginning on page 5 before deciding to invest in our securities.

-Trading symbol Our common stock and Warrants have been approved for listing on the Nasdaq Capital Market, or Nasdaq, under the symbols "SBFM" and "SBFMW," respectively, and commenced trading on Nasdaq on February 15, 2022.
+Trading symbol

+Our common stock is currently quoted on the OTC Pink under the trading symbol "SBFM".
+We intend to apply to have our common stock listed on the Nasdaq Capital Market under the symbol "SBFM".
+No assurance can be given that our application will be approved.
+If our application is not approved, we will not complete this offering.
+We intend to apply to list the warrants included within the units on the Nasdaq Capital Market under the symbol "SBFMW."
+No assurance can be given that a trading market will develop for the warrants.

+Reverse stock split

+Prior to completion of this offering, we will complete a reverse split of our common stock, in a ratio to be determined by our board of directors.
+The purpose of the reverse stock split is to meet Nasdaq's minimum stock price requirement.
+All share numbers in this registration statement will be adjusted to give effect to this reverse split, except in the financial statements or as otherwise indicated.

+Lock-ups

-Reverse stock split All information presented in this prospectus other than in our consolidated financial statements and the notes thereto gives effect to a 1-for-200 reverse stock split of our outstanding shares of common stock that was effective February 9, 2022, and unless otherwise indicated, all such amounts and, if applicable, corresponding conversion price or exercise price data set forth in this prospectus have been adjusted to give effect to such reverse stock split.
-Lock-ups We and our directors and executive officers, have agreed with the underwriter not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our common stock or securities convertible into common stock for a period of 180 days after the date of this prospectus, with respect to our executive officers and directors, and 24 months, with respect to us.
-See " Underwriting ."
+We and our directors and executive officers, will agree with the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our common stock or securities convertible into common stock for a period of 180 days after the date of this prospectus.
+See "Underwriting."